aladerran/hwa4dl/README.md

 ### Model Pruing and Perplexity Evaluation

 We used SparseGPT for the experiments regarding the model's perplexity.
-The base models we used in this project is OPT-125m.
+The base model we used in this project is OPT-125m.

 The instructions for perplexity evaluation can be found as below.